 They offset the assistance under section 16.4.11.

 They are paid for assisted leave travel in advance.

 The member must provide written evidence that they and their dependants visited another country while on leave, within two weeks of returning from the leave.

-An air ticket is not sufficient evidence.
-Written evidence may include any of these things.
+Written evidence may include any of the following.

 Written confirmation from a travel agent.

 Note: An airline ticket is not sufficient evidence for proof of travel.

 The member must repay to the Commonwealth the full amount of assistance provided under this Division, if either of the following applies.

 Travel for which the Commonwealth has paid for does not occur.